KyberNetwork/developer-portal/docs/reserves-fedpricereserve.md

 * Buy steps (`xBuy`) are used to change ASK prices, sell steps (`xSell`) are used to change BID prices
 * `yBuy` and `ySell` numbers should always be non-positive (`<=0`) because the smart contract **reduces** the output amount by the Y-value set in each step.-->

-Given the example parameters in the reference section, assume the base buy rate is 100 (1 ETH = 100 KNC) and sell rate is 0.01 (1 KNC = 0.01 ETH), different net traded amount will result in different conversion rates as below:
+Given the example parameters in the API/ABI section, assume the base buy rate is 100 (1 ETH = 100 KNC) and sell rate is 0.01 (1 KNC = 0.01 ETH), different net traded amount will result in different conversion rates as below:

 | Net traded amount | Actual conversion rate | Explanation |
 | ------------- | ------------- | ------------- |